eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 This can be used in order to ensure that e.g. all messages consumed from a single source should be processed in an "at least once" mode (QoS 1).
-E.g. if configured that the [built-in](#built-in-acknowledgement-labels) `twin-persisted` acknowledgement is requested, a received message (e.g. a [Ditto command](basic-signals-command.html)) will only be technically acknowledged to the connection channel if Ditto successfully applied and persisted the command.
+E.g. if configured that the [built-in](#built-in-acknowledgement-labels) `twin-persisted` acknowledgement is requested, a received twin-modifying command will only be technically acknowledged to the connection channel if Ditto successfully applied and persisted the command.

 {% include note.html content="These requested acknowledgements will be appended after payload mapping is applied.<br/>